 Inventory, lb : 0

-Siberian crabapples are available in late summer through fall, with a peak season in September through October.
+Siberian crabapples are available in the late summer through fall, with a peak season in September through October.

 Siberian crabapples, botanically classified as Malus baccata, are a species of small pome fruits belonging to the Rosaceae family.
 The Asian crabapples grow on spreading, deciduous trees reaching 10 to 14 meters in height, and the fruits grow in dense clusters, giving them an appearance similar to cherry trees when fruiting.
 Siberian crabapple, also known as Flowering crabapples, is a general descriptor used for many varieties native to Asia.
 Popular varieties include Red Siberian, Yellow Siberian, and hybrid varieties such as Midwest, Manchurian, Columnar Siberian, and Dolgo crabapples.
 Breeders and growers favor Siberian crabapples for their hardiness, and it is said the species is considered the coldest and most drought-tolerant of crabapples.
 Throughout history, Siberian crabapples have been utilized in breeding and grafting to develop improved crabapple varieties, and the trees are planted in home gardens and planned landscapes for their ornamental nature.
 Siberian crabapples produce fragrant, pink, or white blooms in the spring, providing color between the blooms and the fruits in multiple seasons.
 The trees are also planted as windbreaks on farms, a decorative addition to highway landscapes, and a natural food source for wildlife.
 The fruits are a secondary element of the species behind the flowers and are traditionally foraged from trees for use in various cooked preparations.